 Pulmonary stenosis affects the leaflets of the pulmonary valve, making it difficult for blood to flow from the right ventricle to the lungs.

-Detailed information on renal vascular disease, including causes, risk factors, symptoms, diagnosis, treatment, and a full-color anatomical illustration
+Detailed information on renal failure, including symptoms, diagnosis, treatment, and diet

 Rheumatic heart disease is a condition in which permanent damage to heart valves is caused by rheumatic fever.

 Detailed information on the most common risks to pregnancy, including information on alcohol and pregnancy, smoking and pregnancy, drugs and pregnancy, medications during pregnancy, and pre-existing conditions and pregnancy

 This infection is caused by a tick bite.
 Common symptoms are fever and a non-itchy rash that usually starts on the hands, arms, feet, and legs seven to 10 days after the bite.

 Detailed information on roseola, including cause, symptoms, diagnosis, and treatment